-- Place in a medium bowl and add garlic, salt, black pepper, and olive oil.
+- Place in a large bowl and add garlic, salt, black pepper, and olive oil.

 - Mix well coating the beans.

-- Place the beans in the air fryer basket lining them up evenly.
+- Add the green beans to the air fryer basket lining them up evenly in a single layer.

-- Air fry at 370 F for 8 minutes, shake the basket halfway through.
+- Air fry green beans at 370 F for 8 minutes, and shake the basket halfway through.

 - Air-fried garlic string beans make a lovely accompaniment to grilled fish, especially when served with lots of lemon wedges.
 Try a hearty white fish or Tandoori Salmon.

-- Keep it vegetarian: Air fryer green beans complement pasta dishes really well too!
+- Keep it vegetarian: crispy green beans complement pasta dishes really well too!
 Serve as a hot alternative to a green salad or as an additional side dish—these are a kid-approved way to get in an extra serving of vegetables!